Family Dentist in Laurel MD Shares Pros & Cons of Chewing Gum

 In addition, if you have dental work like bridges and fillings, chewing gum isn’t a good option for you.
 Often, it can stick and cause damage to the restorations, leaving you with a hefty dental bill.

-If you have questions about whether to chew gum and which kind to choose, talk to your dentist during your next checkup.
-They will know what’s best for your situation.
+If you have questions about whether to chew gum and which kind to choose, talk to your family dentist in Laurel MD during your next checkup.
+Dr. Masood will know what’s best for your situation.